gdso/zeno_indexing_ex/README.md

 # zeno_indexing_ex

-An elixir implementation of [zenos_indexing_*](https://github.com/gdso/zeno_indexing/), a cross-language effort to implement compatible fractional indexing libraries.
+An Elixir implementation of David Greenspan's approach to [fractional indexing implementation](https://observablehq.com/@dgreensp/implementing-fractional-indexing@547), enabling your Elixir backend to generate ordered keys compatible with keys generated on the client-side (using TODO `zeno-indexing-js`).

 ## Installation